Adinch/ADTrackingSDK-Android/README.md

     import adinch.app.install.AdinchConnect;

 b) Inside your applications OnCreate function add the following lines :
-// Connect with the Adinch App Install server.
+// Connect with the Adinch Tracking server.
 Call this when the application first starts.

     AdinchConnect.getConnectInstance(this);